virtusize/integration_android/README.md

 ### Git Hooks

-Ensure to setup the `per-push` git hooks after cloning the repo.
+Ensure to setup the `pre-push` git hooks after cloning the repo.
 Git hook will run `ktlint` and tests on every push automatically.
 ```sh
 ./gradlew installGitHooks